VSAnimator/vsanimator.github.io/docs/collage_diffusion.markdown

 [Paper](https://arxiv.org/abs/2303.00262) [Code](https://github.com/VSAnimator/collage-diffusion) [Demo](collagediffusion.stanford.edu)

+Diffusion models produce beautiful images, but finding just the right prompt and seed to generate the image you want can be a painstakingly long process.
+This becomes more and more of a problem when trying to generate complex scenes, with many objects in a specific arrangement.
+When you finally have an image you mostly like, it still isn't easy to tweak a single object without changing the rest of the image!

+*Collage Diffusion* extends typical diffusion controls--using text prompts, [personalizing]() generation, using [ControlNet]() to preserve edges or pose--to work on individual objects in a scene. **With *Collage Diffusion*, users can create complex scenes in minutes instead of prompt engineering for hours.**

+Users specify the image they want to generate in three simple steps: 1) upload (or generate) images of each object you want in the scene, with text descriptions 2) drag them to where they belong in the scene, and 3) write a text prompt corresponding to the scene.
+We call the image of an object paired with its text a *layer*.
+Given a sequence of layers, *Collage Diffusion* generates an image that preserves the arrangement and appearance of the individual objects while making the objects "fit together" in the same image.

+[INSERT TEASER]

 Text-conditioned diffusion models are incredibly powerful, enabling users to generate high-quality images from a simple text prompt.
 Diffusion models have the potential to enhance artistic pipelines, generate architectural renderings, let people virtually try-on clothes, and more.